 WASHINGTON D.C.
-20549 FORM 10-Q (Ma ⊠ ark One) ou 15(d) of the Securities Evaluate o Act of 1024 Quarterly report pursuant to Section 13 - For the quarterly period ended February 29, 2020 Transition report pursuant to Section 13 3 or 15(d) of the Securities Exchang ge Act of 1934.
-For the tra nsition period from to Commission File Number 0-23386 L INTERNATION ame of Registrant as Specified in its Charte · · · · · · · · · · · · · · · · · · · DELAWARE (State or other Jurisdiction of Incorporation or Organization) 22-3023093 (I.R.S.
-Employer Identification No.) Brooker Creek Blvd.
-Oldsmar, FL 34677 iress of Principal Executive Offices) (Zip Code) Issuer's pho ne number, including area code: (813) 749- 2100 (Former name, form er address and former fiscal year, if changed since last report).
-Securities a registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value CCEL OTCQB sho tck whether the registrant (1) filed all reports required the territories that the registrant was required to file such reserved to the such reserved to th o be filed by Section 13 or 15(d) of the Excha eports), and (2) has been subject to such filing inge Act during the past 12 months (or for such g requirements for the past 90 ı requ cate by check mark whether the registrant has submitted irred to be submitted and posted pursuant to Rule 405 cod that the registrant was required to submit and post s of Regulation S-T (§232.405 of this chapter) of luring the preceding 12 months (or for such sho orter eme cate by check mark whether the registrant is a large accepting growth company.
-See definition of "large accelere 12b-2 of the Exchange Act.
-(Check one): Larg ge accelerated filer Accelerated filer Nor n-accelerated filer Smaller reporting company \boxtimes Emerging growth company
+2004) FORM 10-Q (Mark One) ☑ Quarterly report pursuant to Section 1.
+3 or 15(d) of the Securities Exchange Act of 1934.
+For the quarterly period ended May 31, 2020 ☐ Transition report pursuant to Section 1 3 or 15(d) of the Securities Exchange Act of 1934.
+For the transition period fromto Commission File Number 0-23386 (Exact n L INTERNATION name of Registrant as Specified in its Charter) , DELAWARE (State or other Jurisdiction of Incorporation or Organization) 22-3023093 (I.R.S.
+Employer Identification No.) (Ad Issuer's ph Brooker Creek Blvd.
+Oldsmar, FL 34677 dress of Principal Executive Offices) (Zip Code) one number, including area code: (813) 749-21 ner address and former fiscal year, if changed since las Securities registered pursuant to Section 12(b) of the Ac t: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value CCEL OTCQB Indicate by check mark whether the registrant (1) filed all (or for such shorter period that the registrant was required days.
+Yes $\boxtimes$ No $\square$ onths Indicate by check mark whether the registrant has submitt Regulation S-T ( $\S232.405$ of this chapter) during the precuch files.
+Yes $\boxtimes$ No $\square$ Not Applicable $\square$ Indicate by check mark whether the registrant is a large ac definition of "large accelerated filer," "accelerated filer," (Check one): Large accelerated filer □ Accelerated filer Non-accelerated filer $\Box$ Smaller reporting company $\boxtimes$ Emerging growth company If an emerging growth company, indicate by check mark is or revised financial accounting standards provided pursua d transition period for complying with any r iew